AdaCore/gnatcoverage/doc/gnatcov/cons_traces.rst

 in the *Assessment Context* section of :cmd-option:`=report` outputs, where the command line is quoted.

-Trace consolidation works the same for source or binary traces.
-Mixing binary and source traces is not supported, however, so all the traces provided for a consolidation must be of the same kind (all source or all binary).

 The following subsections provide examples of possible use cases of this facility.

 Single unit tested by different programs